spacetelescope/jwst/docs/jwst/resample/arguments.rst

 ``--blendheaders`` (bool, default=True)
     Blend metadata from all input images into the resampled output image.

-``--allowed_memory`` (float, default=None)
-    Specifies the fractional amount of free memory to allow when creating the resampled image.
-If ``None``, the environment variable ``DMODEL_ALLOWED_MEMORY`` is used.
-If not defined, no check is made.
-If the resampled image would be larger than specified, an ``OutputTooLargeError`` exception will be generated.

-    For example, if set to ``0.5``, only resampled images that use less than half the available memory can be created.

 ``--in_memory`` (boolean, default=True)
   Specifies whether or not to load and create all images that are used during